Giddy-eg/us_trades_wiki/Operational-Life.md

 ## Assumptions
 * The operational life for all technologies is the same for all regions
 * Hydro stations will **not** be shut down throughout the model run
+* EIA Power Plant Assumptions for operational life have been compared with other sources to confirm accuracy.
+A tested example was the natural gas operational life which is 35 years and matches with [Combined-Cycle Plant Life Assessments](https://sargentlundy.com/wp-content/uploads/2017/05/Combined-Cycle-PowerPlant-LifeAssessment.pdf) and [Life Cycle Assessment of a Combined-Cycle Gas Turbine with a Focus on the Chemicals Used in Water Conditioning](https://www.mdpi.com/2071-1050/11/10/2912/htm).